 Fortunately, over the years, it has been discovered that these lead pipes would leak traces of lead in the water as well.
-This not only made the water unfit for consumption, it is responsible for causing situations like the one happening in Flint at the moment.
-In a funny coincidence though, lead is identified by the symbols ‘Pb’ on the periodic table.
+This not only made the water unfit for consumption, but it is also responsible for causing situations like the one happening in Flint at the moment.
+In a funny coincidence though, lead is identified by the symbol ‘Pb’ on the periodic table.

 2. A TALE AS OLD AS TIME